Greater Community Bank reports recording earnings of $2.7 million for 2019

-Greater Community Bank Reports Record Earnings of $2.767 Million for 2019 & Greater Community Bancshares, Inc. Pays Highest Dividend in Bank’s History

-For the third year in a row, Greater Community Bank generates record earnings, with 2019 year-end earnings of $2,767,000.
-Surpassing a record breaking 2018 by 18%, 2019 proved to be the best year ever in the bank’s 24 years of operation.
+For the third year in a row, Greater Community Bank reported record earnings, with 2019 year-end earnings of $2,767,000.
+This is the second year the bank has broken records, a press release stated.
+They surpassed 2018 by 18% and was the best year ever in the bank’s 24 years of operation.

 Greater Community Bank shared its success in many ways; returning over $980 thousand in capital to shareholders; investing in products, services, and technology to better help customers; and contributing generously to the communities served.